tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

  - rivers
 ```

-Here's what that looks like in JSON:
+Here's what the above code looks like in JSON:

 ```json
 {